(Updated as on November 22, 2022)

 3. As a customer, is there any difference in facilities available at a bank ATM and a WLA?

 Ans.
-For a customer, using a WLA is just like using an ATM of any other bank (bank other than card issuing bank).
+For a customer, using a WLA is just like using an ATM of any bank.

 4. What has been the rationale for allowing non-bank entities to set up WLAs?

 Ans.
-The rationale of allowing non-bank entity to set up White Label ATMs has been to increase the geographical spread of ATM for increased / enhanced customer service, especially in rural areas.
+The rationale to allow non-bank entities to set up WLAs has been to increase the geographical spread of ATMs for increased / enhanced customer service, especially in semi-urban / rural areas.

 5. What are the services / facilities available at ATMs / WLAs?

 Ans.
-In addition to cash dispensing, ATMs / WLAs may offer many other services / facilities to customers.
-Some of these services include:
+In addition to dispensing cash, ATMs / WLAs may offer many other services / facilities to customers.
+Some of such services include:

-7. What type of cards can be used at an ATM / WLA?
+6. What types of cards can be used at an ATM / WLA?